dan96587/password_keeper/README.md

 # Cracking The Vault
 A short shell script is included, `crack.sh`, which tries every password in the list (using a hardcoded filename) and prints ones that succeed.
+Another script, `run_tests.sh`, repeatedly changes the master password and runs the cracking script so you can easily run a number of trials.